Drug Evaluation Committee 2017-28 Obtaining Consent Outside the Investigator Site

 Question

-Also, if the consent would be too coercive at home, would it be possible to obtain consent if the explanation is given in an environment where information is not leaked outside the home (e.g., in a conference room)?
+Also, if the consent would be too coercive at home, would it be possible to obtain consent if the explanation is given in an environment where information is not leaked outside of the home (e.g., in a meeting room)?
 I know this is a rare case, but I would appreciate it if you could enlighten me.

 The GCP does not indicate where to obtain explanations or consent for participation in a clinical trial.
 However, GCP Article 52, Paragraph 2, Guidance 1 states, "The investigator, subinvestigator, and collaborator shall not coerce or exert undue influence on a potential subject or a potential surrogate with respect to participation or continued participation in the clinical trial.
 This is a very important point to keep in mind.